VladC24/CV/README.md

 I am excited for a future of dynamic change, of new and revolutionary technologies that have the possibility of drastically changing the world we live in.

-__Tech Skills__ : Ruby, Rails, Sinatra, Node.JS, HTML, CSS, JavaScript, jQuery, Bootstrap, PostgreSQL
+__Tech Skills__ : Ruby, Rails, Sinatra, Node.JS, HTML, CSS, JavaScript, jQuery, Bootstrap, PostgreSQL, C#, Unity3D

 ## Skills